 A neuron (shown in red) in the hippocampus, the brain's learning and memory center, expresses CPEB3, a protein with prion-like properties.

-The second showed that one arm of Aplysia CPEB resembled a prion and, when tested in yeast, acted like one, too—namely, it morphed itself into a self-perpetuating aggregate that wasn't just toxic cellular "waste” but maintained the biochemical capacity to bind RNA.
+The second observation was that one arm of Aplysia CPEB resembled a prion and, when tested in yeast, acted like one too.
+That is, it morphed itself into a self-perpetuating aggregate.
+However, unlike the prions that characterize the brains of people with encephalopathies, the Aplysia CPEB wasn't toxic cellular "waste."
+Instead, it maintained the biochemical capacity to bind RNA.

-In a 2010 follow-up in Aplysia published in Cell, Si showed that synaptic activity stimulated by the neurotransmitter serotonin generates prion-like CPEB aggregates in the mollusc’s nervous system—not just in yeast—and, rather than poisoning a neuron like a real prion would, the transformed protein stabilizes activity-dependent synaptic changes.
+In a 2010 follow-up study with Aplysia, Si and his colleagues reported that synaptic activity stimulated by the neurotransmitter serotonin generated prion-like CPEB aggregates in the sea slug's nervous system.
+And, rather than poisoning a neuron like a prion would in a brain disease, the transformed protein stabilized activity-dependent synaptic changes.

-And in a 2011 PNAS study, Si showed that a Drosophila version of CPEB called Orb2 binds a collection mRNAs that facilitate synapse formation.
-His next goal is to determine whether, like Aplysia CPEB, activated Orb2 undergoes prion-like conformational changesthat promote persistent expression of synaptic mRNAs favoring establishment of a "memory trace."
+In a study published in 2011, Si showed that a Drosophila version of CPEB called Orb2 binds a collection of mRNAs that facilitated synapse formation.
+These findings indicate that Drosophila Orb2 plays an important role in the persistence of memory.
+Upon stimulation, Orb2 forms amyloid-like oligomers, self-copying clusters, which are an essential ingredient for the formation of long-term memory.
+That team also found that disrupting Orb2 impaired the formation of long-term memory in flies.
+Si's next goal is to determine whether, like Aplysia CPEB, activated Orb2 undergoes prion-like conformational changes that promote persistent expression of synaptic mRNAs favoring establishment of a "memory trace."

-Born in a village near Calcutta, India, Si received his bachelors and masters degrees in 1993 at the University of Calcutta.
-His scientific leanings were fostered by his father, a high school physics and math teacher, and biochemistry professor Dhrubajyoti Chattopadhyay, now pro vice-chancellor of Calcutta University, who Si credits with steering him away from the more “acceptable” career path for budding Indian scientists at the time: chemical engineering.
+Born in a village in India, Si received his B.S. and M.S. degrees at the University of Calcutta.
+His scientific leanings were fostered by his father, a high school physics and math teacher, and his biochemistry professor Dhrubajyoti Chattopadhyay, Ph.D., now pro vice-chancellor of Calcutta University.

-Si's creativity has been acknowledged by a plethora of young investigator awards, including the March of Dimes Basil O'Connor Award, the Klingenstein Fellowship, a McKnight fellowship, and the Searle Scholar award.
+Si's scientific achievements and creativity have been acknowledged by a plethora of young investigator awards, including the March of Dimes Basil O'Connor Award, Klingenstein Fellowship, McKnight Fellowship, and Searle Scholar award.

-But it all has not been rosy: almost three years into his independent career, an incubator break down knocked out the cooling system, killing all the flies Si had engineered for his studies.
-“It took a year to get back to a functional state," Si says.
-“We had to go back and repeat all our experiments."
+But it all has not been rosy: almost three years into his career as an independent scientist at Stowers, Si lost all the flies he had engineered for his studies due to an incubator breakdown.
+"It took a year to get back to a functional state," Si said.
+"We had to go back and repeat all our experiments."

-Having recovered from that disaster, Si is as determined as ever to track down his synaptic “mark”.
-“An extraordinary claim demands extraordinary proof," he says.
-“We are still far from obtaining definitive evidence, but I cannot think of working on something else—this idea is definitely worth pursuing."
+Despite the setback, Si remained determined to conduct the research required to confirm or dispute CPEB as the synaptic mark required for the maintenance of long-term memories.
+"An extraordinary theory demands extraordinary proof," he said.
+"We are still far from obtaining definitive evidence, but I cannot think of working on something else -- this idea is definitely worth pursuing."